Charles J. Piechota

 - Assisted owners with the purchase and sale of their businesses, as well as with their branding, succession planning, and corporate governance matters.

-- Acted as local counsel to national hospitality management companies and liquor distribution companies, and as board counsel to regional nonprofit organizations.
+- Acted as local counsel to national hospitality management companies and liquor distribution companies.

 - Represented a client in the sale of its 20-store restaurant operation.